ben-jamming-reilly/OffCampus/README.md

 - Make sure you have the latest LTS version of node.js
 - Git clone or pull to get server files
-- Install all the dependencies, by typing this into a bash terminal under the RateMyLandLord dir
+- Install all the dependencies, by typing this into a bash terminal under the OffCampus dir

   ```s
   $ npm install